 - The Horse Shoe Nail carried for good luck,

 - The Cross was added by the people

 There are not many surviving examples of this wonderful Amulet.

-We have reproduced the Nine Irons using the same traditional forging methods used by our forefathers..
+I have reproduced the Nine Irons using the same traditional forging methods used by our forefathers..